davidebolo1993/VISOR/README.md

 Inputs to VISOR HACk are:

-- genome.fa is the reference genome in .fasta format
+-g requires the reference genome in .fasta format
-- bed1.bed and bed2.bed (can be also more) are .bed files containing variants to create, one for each haplotype (like the one in _Examples/HACk.bed_)
+-bed requires one or more .bed files (like the one in _Examples/HACk.bed_).
+For each .bed file, an haplotype will be created.

 VISOR HACk outputs, in the output folder, a fasta (.fa) file with specified SVs for each .bed given.